miguelgr/image-describer/README.md

 #### Functionality

-- Receives HTTP `POST` requests with base64 encoded images to infer titles.
+- Receives a JSON payload through HTTP `POST` requests, with  base64 encoded images.

 - Stores a task for model inference.

 - Waits for the task completion.
 If more flexibility is required, the TTL could be dynamically configured.